 The female cluster flies mate in the spring, laying their eggs in soil crevices, which take three days to hatch.
-The larvae burrow into the bodies of earthworms, where they continue the process of developing.
-There are generally four generations per year.
+The cluster fly larvae burrow into the bodies of earthworms, where they continue the process of developing.
+There are generally four generations of cluster fly larvae per year.

 Cluster flies are highly aggravating and annoying because even frigid winters won’t move them out of cozy attics and wall voids of structures.
 They enter structures in early fall to seek shelter from cooling temperatures, and will get comfortable as winter approaches.

 On warm days in winter and spring, they can become active and crawl sluggishly over walls and windows.
 When the weather warms, the cluster flies emerge in order to exit the structure.